nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 ### To do

-1. Add tutorial on Modules
+1. Add tutorial on Modules (to be added after SPCC 2020)

 2. Network config for 24kHz